k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 Refer to the [DAMN User Guide documentation](https://github.com/nokia/danm/blob/master/user-guide.md) for detailed instructions.
 For example manifest objects refer to [SR-IOV demo](https://github.com/nokia/danm/tree/master/example/device_plugin_demo)

-> See following sections on how to configure and run SR-IOV device plugin.
+> See following sections on how to configure and run SR-IOV Network Device Plugin.

 ## Configurations

 ### Config parameters

-This plugin creates device plugin endpoints based on the configurations given in  the config map associated with the SR-IOV device plugin.
+This plugin creates device plugin endpoints based on the configurations given in the config map associated with the SR-IOV Network Device Plugin.
 In json format this file appears as shown below:

 ```json
 {